tnmsoft/betadocs/_docs/dashboard-designer/data-analysis/aggregations.md

 | StdDev(Value) | Returns an estimate of the standard deviation of a population, where the sample is a subset of the entire population. | StdDev([Orders]) |
 | StdDevp(Value) | Returns the standard deviation of a population, where the population is the entire data to be summarized. | StdDevp([Orders]) |

 These functions can be used for all types of numeric fields.
-After creating such calculated fields, you can use them as measures contained in an OLAP cube.

 ## Intermediate Level Aggregations
 The Web Dashboard can aggregate and summarize data on different levels.